CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

 ### Task 1: Explore the databases and collections in MongoDB

-In this task, you will be connecting to mongo database hosted over Azure Linux VM and explore the databases and collections in it.
+In this task, you will be connecting to a mongo database hosted over Azure Linux VM and exploring the databases and collections in it.

-1. While connected to your Linux VM, run the below command for connecting to mongo shell to display the databases and collections in it using mongo shell.
+1. While connected to your Linux VM, run the below command for connecting to mongo shell to display the databases and collections in it using the mongo shell.

    ```
    mongo
    ```

-   >**Note**: If you face an issue while connecting to the source DB with error connection refused.
+   >**Note**: If you face an issue while connecting to the source DB with an error connection is refused.
 Run the **<inject key="Command to Connect to Build Agent VM" enableCopy="true" />** command and enter the VM password **<inject key="Build Agent VM Password" enableCopy="true" />** to connect to the Linux VM using ssh.
-Please run the following commands and reperform the step - 1 of the task.
+Please run the following commands and reperform step - 1 of the task.

    ```
    sudo apt install mongodb-server